Study & Development

 At the conclusion of this project development work, projects become candidates for inclusion in the NJTPA Transportation Improvement Program

 (TIP).
-The TIP allocates federal funding to actually implement projects including the completion of design, right-of-way acquisition and construction.
+The TIP allocates federal funding to actually implement projects including preliminary engineering, final design, right-of-way acquisition and construction.

 The S&D is included annually as Chapter IV, "Other Regional Transportation Planning Initiatives," of the Unified Planning Work Program